KrystalCoding/pizza-not-pizza/README.md

 ### Code

 -  The template used for this project belongs to CodeInstitute - [GitHub](https://github.com/Code-Institute-Submissions) and [here is their website](https://codeinstitute.net/global/).
-- App pages for the Streamlit dashboard, data collection and data visualization jupiter notebooks are from [Code Institute Walthrough Project](https://github.com/Code-Institute-Solutions/WalkthroughProject01) and where used as a backbone for this project.
+- App pages for the Streamlit dashboard, data collection structure, and data visualization jupiter notebooks are from [Code Institute Walthrough Project](https://github.com/Code-Institute-Solutions/WalkthroughProject01) and where used as a backbone for this project.

 ### Formatting